-In the modern age however, there are many people who can easily afford to buy enough food to manage a higher maintenance but healthier body.
+In the modern age, however, there are many people who can easily afford to buy enough food to manage a higher maintenance - but healthier - body.
 Hopefully, this is you!
-Reap the benefits that our ancients couldn't!
+Reap the benefits that our ancestors couldn't!

 3. It Relaxes You!